 I suspect Snape heard the wolf more than he saw it (one howl is all that it would have taken to verify his suspicions).
 He saw the gleam of eyes and teeth, turned and bolted back the way he came.
 He certainly wouldn’t have stuck around to try to tell whether it was only one animal yelping and snarling, or two.

 Sirius apparently did manage to tackle Remus in time to keep him from getting out into the tunnel.
 And, Remus says that while he had company he was a little more human in his thoughts, even transformed.
-Once Snape and James were out of sight and scent, he might have not put up a fight against being confined to the shack that month (may have retreated to the upper floor so they knew?), and Peter and Sirius were then able to run out the tunnel, leaving the Willow to stand guard on Remus as it was designed.
+Once Snape and James were out of sight and scent, he might have not put up a fight against being confined to the shack that month (may have retreated to the upper floor so they knew he understood?), and Peter and Sirius were then able to run out the tunnel, leaving the Willow to stand guard on Remus as it was designed.

 So, with this much in mind, my original take on the sequence — in this iteration — was that:

 - Black somehow fed Snape the information on how to get into the tunnel.
 The information could have been planted or “blurted”, unwittingly, unintentionally, or deliberately, intending anything from mischief, to actual murder.
-Snape was determined to follow up on it
+Snape was determined to follow up on it.

 - Madam Pomfrey escorts Lupin to the Willow and sees him off down the tunnel.